nathamanath/blog/articles/learning-rust.md

 date: 2015-12-14 20:00
 tldr: My first program in Rust

-I have been looking for a statically typed, compiled language to learn.
-Mainly for learning, but also to have something to turn to when the scripting languages I am used to fall short.
-With its focus on speed and concurrency, Rust looks like a good choice.

-I first looked at Rust a while back (pre v1), learning a language that was changing faster than I could pick it up didn't sound fun to me so I left it alone.
+I first looked at Rust a while back (pre version 1), learning a language that was changing faster than I could pick it up didn't sound fun to me so I left it alone.
 Rust is now on version 1.5.
 I re-visited it this week for some learning fun.

 Having read the first few chapters of the [online book](https://doc.rust-lang.org/stable/book/) I made a command line tool.
-It takes one argument, a path to an image file, and returns a data uri of the image provided like so;
+It takes one argument, a path to an image file, and returns a data URI of the image provided like so;

-`64yo ./1.gif | xclip -sel clip`
+`64yo ./1.gif | xclip -sel clip` (or pbcopy on osx).

+This will be very useful when putting websites together.

-I left in my notes for future reference.
+Here is my code; I left in my notes for future reference.

 ```rust
 extern crate rustc_serialize;